-• Unidentified odontocete whistles less than 5 kHz were detected in high numbers between April 2016 - June 2016, September 2016 - November 2016, and in January 2017 (Figure 61).
-There was no apparent diel pattern for unidentified whistles less than 5 kHz (Figure 62).

-Pilot whales most likely produced these whistles, though it is possible they are from other blackfish species that have overlapping distributions.
+- Unidentified odontocete whistles less than 5 kHz were detected in high numbers throughout the recording period but were highest from August 2017 to February 2018 (Figure 66). - There was no apparent diel pattern for unidentified whistles less than 5 kHz (Figure 67). - Pilot whales most likely produced these whistles, though it is possible they are from other blackfish species that have overlapping distributions.

-Figure 61.
-Weekly presence of unidentified odontocete whistles less than 5 kHz detected between April 2016 and January 2017 at HAT Site A. Effort markings are described in Figure 38.
+Figure 66.
+Weekly presence of unidentified odontocete whistles less than 5 kHz detected from May 2017 to June 2018 at HAT Site B. Effort markings are described in Figure 38.

-Figure 62.
-Unidentified odontocete whistles less than 5 kHz in five-minute bins at HAT Site A from April 2016 to January 2017.
+Figure 67.
+Unidentified odontocete whistles less than 5 kHz in one-minute bins at HAT Site B from May 2017 to June 2018.
 Gray vertical shading denotes nighttime.